A R T I C L E S |

 reproductions.
 It is certainly possible to get a $2000 item for $50, I have

 personally seen it happen.
-But if you dont know real from fake on
+But if you do not know real from fake on

 sight, you could be ripped off by one of the dozens of auctioneers out